 Reading Eggs & Reading Eggspress

-The Lea pays for every child in Key Stages 1 and 2 to have a subscription to the fantastic online reading programs Reading Eggs and Reading Eggspress.
+The Lea pays for every child in Reception, Key Stage 1 and Key Stage 2 to have a subscription to the fantastic online reading programs Reading Eggs and Reading Eggspress.
 You should find your child’s login and password stuck into their reading records/home-school contact books.
 Ask your child’s class teacher if you need another copy of this information and what the expectation is for your child’s online home learning.

 |Where’s Spot?||Eric Hill|